nolageek/mystique/README.md

+Mystique is Dead, long live Ditto.

+More information to come soon.

 Mystique Synchronet 3.17+ Command Shell

-This is still very much in development.
-You can see it in use on my BBS, capitolshrill.com.
+This is no longer in development.

 I'm writing this synchronet shell since I couldn't find a simple one that was written in js - they're mostly in BAJA and that prevented a lot of what I wanted to do.
 I'm pulling a lot of inspiration from various other BBS software.